 Kananaskis 100 Mile Relay

-The event is limited to 60 teams.
-Entry uses tiered pricing and is handled on a first come, first served basis.
-Only a team captain needs to register initially; full team roster registration occurs later in the spring.
-Registration fees are non-refundable and non-transferrable; participants may purchase cancellation insurance during registration.
+Entry is limited to 60 teams and is first come, first served with tiered pricing.
+Only the team captain needs to register initially; full team rosters are submitted later on a separate platform.
+Registration fees are non refundable and non transferable.
+Cancellation insurance can be purchased during registration.